sg777/ntru-crypto/CONTRIBUTING.md

 Contributor Agreement
 =====================
 To contribute code you must read, sign and return the CONTRIBUTOR AGREEMENT included in this distribution.
-Signed copies may either be converted to PDF and mailed to ntru-crypto@securityinnovation.com or faxed to +1.978.694.1666.
+Signed copies shold be converted to PDF and mailed to support@onboardsecurity.com.

 Content
 =======